Skip to Content

 It is located adjacent to the Mitsukoshi Store and indeed the restaurant is run by the same company.

-When I mention that the Tasting Menu here costs $150 this will probably be enough to give you the idea that this is not the place for a quick sushi roll fix!
+When I mention that the Tasting Menus here costs either $250 or $150, depending upon which you choose, this will probably be enough to give you the idea that this is not the place for a quick sushi roll fix!

 Sushi at Epcot Takumi-Tei